 When I first thought about having a homebirth, I was about 8 weeks pregnant with our second child.
 I’m not the kind of person to do tons of research before I go to do something… I just always jump in and figure things out as they come.
 Drives my husband nuts!
 I knew nothing about the logistics of having a homebirth and receiving private care… I just knew that I wanted it!!!
 I spoke with a friend of mine in Sydney, who is a doula, and when I mentioned homebirth, she told me I had to contact a midwife right away, as private homebirth midwives are a rare breed (and they are, they are stepping outside of the confines of the hospital and doing something extraordinary).
 So, I frantically did about 5 minutes of internet research, found a VERY SHORT list of all the private midwives available in the Gold Coast area.
 Found one that had a website, Maria, of Gold Coast Midwifery Practice, read her biography and gave her a call.

 She sounded like she was running errands at the grocery store, but was very nice and even took time to have a little chat with me, while she was running around.
 After our call, can you believe, I was a bit suspicious!
 My first impression was, ‘If she’s so good, why would she take the time to answer the phone when she was busy and have a chat with me?
 Why wasn’t she short and why didn’t she just quickly take my number and tell me she would call me back when she wasn’t busy?
 Bottom line, ‘Why did she seem to care?!’
 After all, every other private obstetrician had a secretary to answer all their client’s questions.
 In Australia, when having a baby, you can go the public route, which is, take whatever midwives and obstetricians you get, and whomever is on duty while you’re birthing.
-Or, you can go private and pay, and have your own obstetrician, but you still get whatever midwife is on duty when you’re in labour.
+Or, you can go private and try to find the best obstetrician for you.
+You have your own obstetrician but you still get whatever midwife is on duty when you’re in labour.
 No matter which route you take, you can never actually call and have the main dude obstetrician (and, they’re ALL DUDES…) answer the phone.
 If you have a question, small or large, you have to just leave it with the receptionist, or worse, google it in the middle of the night and scare the crap out of yourself reading other people’s blogs!
 Anyway, Maria said that she might be able to fit me into her birth schedule and we had our first visit.
 I was a bit confused and very suspicious after the appointment!
 She was nothing what I expected!
 I thought she would be a little more…. crunchy… But, she was very professional, organised, and extremely thorough!
 She was even genuinely talking to the ever interrupting Margo, while even I was ignoring the toddler blabber!

 Maria was new to the homebirth scene, but had been a midwife for a really long time in the hospital and had seen it all.
 She was not afraid to transfer to the hospital if needed, and to be honest, I was still a bit uneducated about a homebirth, so it did make me more comfortable to know that she would transfer right away if she thought something wasn’t right.
 I was still all full of doubts after the first appointment, but me being Ms. Do-It-All-Last-Minute, wasn’t overly concerned.
 I had a feeling it would work itself out and I certainly didn’t have time to look around for another midwife.
 I was busy working and taking care of Margo and really really tired from being in the first trimester, so I just decided to book in with Maria, suspicions and all!
 Looking back, I think, what a ding bat I was, we had found a perfect midwife!
 At our last post natal visit, I told Maria about my initial suspicions.
 She laughed and said something like, ‘What were you expecting, that we had hairy armpits and were giving birth under the trees?’